iMoonLab/Hypergraph-DB/README.md

 ---

 ## :sparkles: Features

 :heavy_check_mark: **Flexible Hypergraph Representation**

 - Supports vertices (`v`) and hyperedges (`e`), where hyperedges can connect any number of vertices.
 - Hyperedges are represented as sorted tuples of vertex IDs, ensuring consistency and efficient operations.

 :heavy_check_mark: **Vertex and Hyperedge Management**

 - Add, update, delete, and query vertices and hyperedges with ease.
 - Built-in methods to retrieve neighbors, incident edges, and other relationships.

 :heavy_check_mark: **Neighbor Queries**

 - Get neighboring vertices or hyperedges for a given vertex or hyperedge.

 :heavy_check_mark: **Persistence**

 - Save and load hypergraphs to/from disk using efficient serialization (`pickle`).
 - Ensures data integrity and supports large-scale data storage.

+:heavy_check_mark: **Interactive Visualization**

+- Built-in web-based visualization tool with `draw()` method.
+- Interactive exploration of hypergraph structure, vertex properties, and relationships.
+- Real-time visualization that reflects the current state of your hypergraph.

 :heavy_check_mark: **Customizable and Extensible**

-   - Built on Python’s `dataclasses`, making it easy to extend and customize for specific use cases.
+- Built on Python's `dataclasses`, making it easy to extend and customize for specific use cases.

 ---

 ## :rocket: Installation

 Hypergraph-DB is a Python library.
 You can install it directly from PyPI using `pip`.